How to get started

 to check the current IP configuration of the device, you should see that the IP, netmask, and gateway are set to the values you configured.

-These settings will persist during the restart of BMC.
+These settings will persist after the restart of BMC.